schlosrat/FlightPlan/README.md

 ## Features
 ### Display Current Target Selection
+* Drop Down Menu for easy target selection from list of celestial objects
 ### Create Maneuver Nodes for Own Ship Maneuvers
 * Circularize at Ap
 * Circularize at Pe